Kintyre/shinnecock-agent/README.md

 What's collected
 ----------------

 The following list documents the types of metrics collected by this agent.
-Be aware that this is only a summary not every specific data point.
-There certainly could be some PII type information collected (one example being if the hostname of your laptop has your name in it.)
+Be aware, this is only a summary, not every specific data point.
+It is possible that some PII type information could be collected.
+An example would be if the hostname of your laptop has your name in it.
 Anyone with security concerns should (1) run the script and see a dump of the information it collects, and (2) make sure you trust the endpoint where you are sending this data.
 If you have further questions, please review the source code or feel free to ask questions by opening an issue on GitHub.